‘We may have missed the bus last time, we won’t now’: Nirmala Sitharaman hints at more reforms

 Speaking at the Express Adda event organised by The Indian Express, Sitharaman said, “I am sure we will now show the commitment for reforms [to] happen fast.
 That is where the mandate given to Modi 2.0 will help.”

-In the General Elections held earlier this year, the BJP retained power with an even stronger seat share in the Lok Sabha than in 2014, managing the halfway mark on its own.
+In the General Elections held earlier this year, the BJP retained power with an even stronger seat share in the Lok Sabha than in 2014, managing to reach the halfway mark on its own.

-Sitharaman refuted the idea that the economic slowdown was a reason behind the BJP’s inability to capitalise on the nationalism card in recent Assembly elections in Maharashtra and Haryana.
+Sitharaman refuted the idea that the economic slowdown was one of the reasons why the BJP could not capitalise on the nationalism card in recent Assembly elections in Maharashtra and Haryana.
 She said: “It is not possible for any government, be it at the Centre or in the states, to say, ‘give me your vote on nationalism and I do not want to talk about economic issues’.
 Is the voter going to be indulgent enough to say ‘alright, the prime minister doesn’t want to talk about economy so we won’t talk about the economy’?”

 She said the economy was a topic in every election, and “the voter sees there is a genuine attempt to build [the] economy”, The Indian Express reported.